 All regular performances begin at 7:00 and seating begins at 6:30.
 Tickets are $55 and will be available for purchase on March 1, 2017.

-All special birthday performances begin at 7:00 and seating begins at 6:30.
-Tickets are $75 and will be available for purchase on March 1, 2017.
+Tickets will be priced as follows, and will be available for purchase on March 1, 2017.

 Monroe County Heritage Museum,